SvenLieber/website/content/en/post/cordi-2025/index.md

 as well as via links to European research.
 I have also met many passionate people at the conference.
 And at least from an outsider perspective,
-I think lots of money is invested in Germany for RDFM at the moment.
+I think lots of money is invested in Germany for RDM at the moment.

 ---